 A big advantage of auto updates is that any instance of a box by default inherits the same auto-update setting.
 This way, box owners can make sure all instances launched from that box get the right level of updates.
 Auto updates are especially useful when launching distributed applications requiring tens or hundreds of instances of the same box.
 It’s easy to maintain them as long as they run the same version.

 Note that you can modify auto updates on individual instances to turn off or subscribe to a different granularity of updates than the box auto update setting.

 We addressed another common use case for versioning in this release.
 Imagine you have several instances, each running a different box version.
 This situation happens when you have frequent box updates with instances launched at different points in time.
 To handle such situations, you’ll see visual notifications on instances that need updating.
 Using the Cloud Application Manager bulk update action, you can update several instances at once, and bring them up to a common version.

-As you explore these features in the coming release, know that we got you covered.
+As you explore these features in the coming release, know that we have you covered.
 Your deployment pain-points are our focus.
 Together semantic versioning and auto updates give you the tools to manage application and infrastructure configuration changes for large and complex deployments, with hundred of machines and several users involved in building and maintaining them.
 Want to explore the power of these features in action?
-Ask us for a demo, or better yet sign up and see for yourself.
+Contact us to learn more.

 Want to Learn More About Cloud Application Manager?

 Cloud Application Manager is a powerful, scalable platform for deploying applications into production across any cloud infrastructure – private, public or hosted.
 It provides interactive visualization to automate application provisioning, including configuration, deployment, scaling, updating and migration of applications in real-time.